chiyeon/snowfall/README.md

 A simple snow-simulation in your terminal!
 Run and watch as the snow piles up, forming a comforting, even snowscape.
 Now customizable with optional arguments!

-Snowfall has support for most linux distros, macOS, and Windows. gcc is required.
+Snowfall has support for most linux distros, macOS, and Windows. `gcc` is required.

 # Installation
 ### From npm
 ```console
 npm -g i @chiyeon/snowfall
 ```

+Note: Running `snowfall` for the first time on npm will compile the binary for your system. `gcc` is required to continue.

 ### From Source
 ```console